ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-11-24-augmented-reality-technology-brings-amazing-opportunities.md

 ## Conclusion

 Augmented reality is a very exciting topic which can be discussed endlessly.
-We’ve covered the basics of it and provided some bright examples of amazing opportunities it brings to certain spheres.
+We've covered the basics of it and provided some bright examples of amazing opportunities it brings to certain spheres.
 It is impossible, however, to cover all of these benefits.

 If you have additional examples of the dramatic changes brought to various spheres of our life by AR – feel free to share them in comments!

-Should you have an exciting AR solution in mind, don’t hesitate to drop us an email at info@issart.com.
-Together we’ll find a way to bring it to life.
+Should you have an exciting AR solution in mind, don't hesitate to drop us an email at info@issart.com.
+Together we'll find a way to bring it to life.